Using GPU Textures

 vec4 texel = sampler2D(texture)

-Filtering is specified using a separate Sampler
+Sampling is a highly configuratble process that is specified using by binding a separate Sampler

 - magnification